Does the magneto-thermal instability survive whistler-suppression of thermal conductivity in galaxy clusters?: Methods

 \subsection{Boussinesq approximation to MHD}

-In the Boussinesq approximations, we evolve small-scale, subsonic fluctuations on top of a stationary background in hydrostatic equilibrium (denoted by the subscript ``$0$'', i.e., $\rho_0$ for the mass density, $T_0$ for the temperature and so on), which represents a local volume of a galaxy cluster at a reference radius $R_0$.
+In the Boussinesq approximations we follow the evolution of small-scale, subsonic fluctuations within a stationary background in hydrostatic equilibrium (denoted by the subscript ``$0$'', e.g., $\rho_0$ for the mass density, $T_0$ for the temperature), which represents a local volume of a galaxy cluster at a reference radius $R_0$.
 The variables evolved by \textsc{snoopy} are the velocity fluctuation $\bm u$, the magnetic field $\bm B$ (rescaled by $\sqrt{4 \pi \rho_0}$ so that it has the dimensions of a velocity), and the buoyancy variable

 which is given in units of $\si{cm.s^{-2}}$, where $g_0$ is the gravitational acceleration.
-The appropriate equations are derived in \citetalias{Perrone2022}, and are shown below including a spatially-varying anisotropic thermal diffusivity and an external acceleration $\bm f$ in the momentum equation:
+The appropriate equations are derived in \citetalias{Perrone2022}, and are shown below including a spatially varying anisotropic thermal diffusivity and an external acceleration $\bm f$ in the momentum equation:

-where $p_\text{tot}$ is the sum of thermal and magnetic pressures; $\nu$ and $\eta$ are the fluid viscosity and magnetic resistivity, while in the buoyancy equation (Eq.~\ref{eq:buoyancy_eq}) the thermal diffusivity $\chi$ absorbs a factor of $(\gamma -1)/\gamma$.
+Here $p_\text{tot}$ is the sum of thermal and magnetic pressures; $\nu$ and $\eta$ are the fluid viscosity and magnetic resistivity, while in the buoyancy equation (Eq.~\ref{eq:buoyancy_eq}) the thermal diffusivity $\chi$ absorbs a factor of $(\gamma -1)/\gamma$.
 The (constant in $z$) squared MTI and Brunt-V\"ais\"al\"a frequencies that appear in Eq.~\eqref{eq:buoyancy_eq} are defined through

 and are computed at the reference radius $R_0$.
-Note that in the buoyancy equation we have also included a higher-order diffusion operator (where $\nu_{\text{th}}^n$ denotes the corresponding hyperdiffusivity, not to be confused with $\nu$, the fluid viscosity) to regularize the smallest scales in our simulation in the event of strong spatial variations in the whistler-suppressed thermal diffusivity.
-We opted for a third-order ($n=3$) hyper-diffusion to allow for a wide scale separation between energy injection by the MTI and dissipation.
-The introduction of hyperdiffusivity results in a lower overall energy of the buoyancy fluctuations (for example in our 3D reference run with hyperdiffusion the thermal energy is $\lesssim 7\%$ less than an equivalent run without hyperdiffusion, while the kinetic and magnetic energies are practically unchanged) but -- provided this suppression happens near the smallest scales of the box -- the resulting dynamics in spectral space is mostly unaffected.
+We note that in the buoyancy equation we have also included a higher-order diffusion operator (where $\nu_{\text{th}}^n$ denotes the corresponding hyperdiffusivity, not to be confused with $\nu$, the fluid viscosity) to regularize the smallest scales in our simulation in the event of strong spatial variations in the whistler-suppressed thermal diffusivity.
+We opted for a third-order ($n=3$) hyperdiffusion to allow for a wide scale separation between energy injection by the MTI and dissipation.
+The introduction of hyperdiffusivity results in a lower overall energy of the buoyancy fluctuations; for example, in our 3D reference run with hyperdiffusion the thermal energy is $\lesssim 7\%$ less than an equivalent run without hyperdiffusion, while the kinetic and magnetic energies are practically unchanged.
+However, provided this suppression happens near the smallest scales of the box, the resulting dynamics in spectral space are mostly unaffected.